Entity handling

 XML

-For scala-xml (xml literals), import org.http4s.scalaxml
+For scala-xml (xml literals), import org.http4s.scalaxml.
+No direct naming

-required here, because there is no Decoder instance for String
+required here, because there is no Decoder instance for String that would

 cause conflicts with the builtin Decoders.